 There are four ways you can accommodate changing costs in your calculation.

-The ending inventory you will have will be 100 that is the same as the cost of the oldest unit.
-The sequence in which you sell your units doesn’t matter in LIFO.
+The ending inventory you will have will be 100 which is the same as the cost of the oldest unit.
+The sequence in which you sell your units doesnt matter in LIFO.
 In this case, you always count backward from the last thing you acquired.

 Is COGS beneficial?